About the Jim Mathews Award

 Having known Jim for nearly a decade, we viewed him as exemplifying the “gold standard” in terms of professionalism in the business and competitive intelligence arena.
 More so, he always loved to speak to students about entering and making a career out of the intelligence profession, and what a noble pursuit it was.

-Currently-enrolled university students (undergraduate and graduate level) can compete for one of two (2) awards to allow you to attend the annual RECONVERGE:G2 Intelligence Leadership Symposium as a Jim Mathews Award recipient.
-As a Mathews medal winner, your registration fee will be covered by Aurora WDC to the Symposium.
+Currently-enrolled university students (undergraduate and graduate level) can compete for one of two (2) awards to allow you to attend the annual RECONVERGE:G2 Conference as a Jim Mathews Award recipient.
+As a Mathews medal winner, your registration fee will be covered by Aurora WDC to the event.

 Additionally, each of the two award recipients will be allocated a stipend that supports travel-related expenses associated with their participation in the Symposium.
 Most importantly, students will signify to potential employers their desire to achieve the levels of professionalism in their own careers that Jim Mathews was widely known for.

 Thank you for considering this opportunity to advance your Intelligence career and education, and do so in memory and honor of a great and highly-respected professional.

 The following are the qualifications the nominee must meet to in order to be eligible to be nominated for the Jim Mathews Award.

 - Be a currently enrolled (full or part-time) university student at undergraduate and graduate level – and provide (unofficial or official) student’s proof of registration in either the current semester (Summer or Fall, 2019 and/or Winter/Spring, 2020 term)